blairt001/react-roadmap/README.md

           message: React.PropTypes.string
           };

-# Forms.
-What are Forms?
+# Forms

 We all know forms from html.
 In react, for certain cases, it’s fine to have a form that is really just an input field.
 This is because, unlike in the traditional form paradigm, in React you re-send your form on every single character change.
 That removes the need to ever “submit” anything.

-# Lifecycle methods.
-What are Lifecycle methods?
+# Lifecycle methods

 Lifecycle methods are methods that get called at certain moments in a react component’s life.
 There are three mounting lifecycle methods, when a component mounts, it automatically calls these three methods, in order:

-### 1. componentWillMount:
+## 1. componentWillMount:
 When a component renders for the first time only, componentWillMount gets called right before render. render.
-### 2. componentDidMount:
+## 2. componentDidMount:
 When a component renders for the first time, componentDidMount gets called right after the HTML from render has finished loading.
 If your React app uses AJAX to fetch initial data from an API, then componentDidMount is the place to make that AJAX call.
 It is a good place to connect a React app to external applications, such as web APIs or JavaScript frameworks or to set timers using setTimeout or setInterval.
 There are five updating lifecycle methods, which is called in this order whenever a component instance is updated:
+### a. componentWillReceiveProps:
-`componentWillReceiveProps`: When a component instance updates, componentWillReceiveProps gets called before the rendering only if the component will receive props.
+When a component instance updates, componentWillReceiveProps gets called before the rendering only if the component will receive props.
+### b. shouldComponentUpdate:
-`shouldComponentUpdate`: shouldComponentUpdate automatically receives two arguments: nextProps and nextState.
+shouldComponentUpdate automatically receives two arguments: nextProps and nextState.
 It’s typical to compare nextProps and nextState to the current this.props and this.state.
 If shouldComponentUpdate returns true, then nothing noticeable happens.
 But if shouldComponentUpdate returns false, then the component will not update.
+### c. componentWillUpdate:
-`componentWillUpdate`: componentWillUpdate gets called in between shouldComponentUpdate and render.It receives two arguments: nextProps and nextState.
+componentWillUpdate gets called in between shouldComponentUpdate and render.It receives two arguments: nextProps and nextState.
 We cannot call this.setState from componentWillUpdate.
 Its main purpose is to interact with things outside like checking the window size or interacting with an API.
+### d. componentDidUpdate:
-`componentDidUpdate`: componentDidUpdate automatically gets passed two arguments: prevProps and prevState. prevProps and prevState are references to the component’s props and state before the current updating period began.
+componentDidUpdate automatically gets passed two arguments: prevProps and prevState. prevProps and prevState are references to the component’s props and state before the current updating period began.
 You can compare them to the current props and state.
-`Render`
+### Render

 Finally, there is only one unmounting lifecycle method:
-### 3. componentWillUnmount:
+## 3. componentWillUnmount:
 It gets called right before a component is removed from the DOM.
 Thanks for reading upto this far.
 Happy Coding React.